 - The Hon David Littleproud MP was appointed Minister for Agriculture and Water Resources 20 December 2017. - On 14 September 2017 Assistant Minister for Agriculture and Water Resources, The Hon Anne Ruston, declared Seafood Industry Australia a representative organisation in relation to the FRDC and revoked National Seafood Industry Alliance (NSIA) as a representative organisation.
 In February 2018 NSIA deregistered as an incorporated association. - The FRDC partnered with X-Lab Ventures to foster innovation to solve challenges in the fisheries and aquaculture sector by helping seafood businesses realise their innovation ideas.
-This entrepreneurial training had two core innovation streams: hands hands-on workshops where innovators are trained in the 'Lean Start-up' approach to better understand their business and test de-risking business models; and a three-month business accelerator program where teams are mentored through a disciplined process to explore new growth opportunities. - The FRDC, in partnership with state and territory industry councils, initiated the national Fish and Chips Awards.
+This entrepreneurial training had two core innovation streams: hands-on workshops where innovators were trained in the 'Lean Start-up' approach to better understand their business and test de-risking business models; and a three-month business accelerator program where teams were mentored through a disciplined process to explore new growth opportunities.
+Over time the FRDC developed a number of other innovation initiatives such as "Spacefish", "Wildcatch Decarbonisation", and "Finnovation" that related to the X-Lab activities.
+Finnovation is a fund set up by the FRDC to accelerate the growth of Australia's aquatic innovation system by co-investing in early-stage small-to-medium enterprises to drive commercialisation of novel solutions throughout the entire value chain with a focus on end-users. - The FRDC, in partnership with state and territory industry councils, initiated the national Fish and Chips Awards.
 The aim of the awards was to engage with consumers, and deliver key messages on the sustainability that underpins Australia's fisheries management.
 It involved two award categories people's choice and judge's choice.
 Over 75,000 votes were received for some 900 fish and chips shops.
 The inaugural awards were presented at the biennial National Seafood Industry Awards.